 Dylan began his time with the Alliance for Gun Responsibility as an intern during the 2018 legislative session.
-Since then, he has served as the Field Director on the Yes On 1639 campaign, and now as our Advocacy Coordinator supervising volunteer outreach and engagement; as well as our regional chapter team program.
+Since then, he has served as the Field Director on the Yes On 1639 campaign, and now as our Policy and Coalition Coordinator, helping to develop policy and serving as point person for coalition partners.
 A passionate and dedicated activist, Dylan has worked to promote democracy and human rights at both the local and international level.
 When not working to prevent gun violence, Dylan can be found creating music in his studio or reading science fiction.
 Email Dylan.

 Kristen Ellingboe, Communications Manager

 Kristen comes to the Alliance for Gun Responsibility after doing communications and advocacy work for a wide range of progressive campaigns and non-profits at both the national and state level.
 In 2018, she was brought on as Communications Director for the Yes On 1639 Campaign and has since joined the Alliance where she oversees all things communications.
 Originally from Albuquerque, New Mexico, Kristen can now be found in Seattle working very hard to keep her plants alive.
 Email Kristen.